Create imagery layers and add them to a web map

 In the last part of this analysis, you will compute the average loss of healthy vegetation in each cultivated field.
 To do so, you'll first add the Taber field boundaries feature class to the map.
 It contains the boundaries of all the cultivated fields in the area, represented as polygons.
 Such a layer would be maintained by the farmer organization you work for.

-Search for the Taber field boundaries layer.
+Taber field boundaries layer search

 The field boundaries appear on the map, symbolized in red.